xwd0418/Spectre/README.md

         UPDATE TO NOT BE VOLUME SPECIFIC
     - pair_dataset: dataset for james' work with HSQC images + MS
         SHOULD BE RENAMED TO DIFFERENTIATE HSQC COORDS VS IMAGES
+    - hsqc_folder_dataset.py: A dataset written by James (July 2022)
+        - Should be able to read any arbitrary dataset with pytorch data
+        - Only works as long as dataset is created using the example in ./notebooks/dataset_building/colin_data_preprocessor.ipynb

 - models:
     - baseline_double_transformer: hsqc+fc transformers CLS embedding -> fc layer